 As we've seen engine oil performs various important tasks so putting the wrong oil in your engine during an oil change could spell disaster.

-These are some common symptoms of using the wrong oil (this is far from exhaustive of course).
+These are some common symptoms of using the wrong oil.

 1. You Might Start to Get Oil Leaks